Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations: Discussion

 \section{Discussion}

-While many studies in the adversarial learning domain aim to create an imperceptible perturbation, in automated surveillance systems it is less likely for a human to analyze the massive amount of audio data.
-Since there is no risk that a human will identify the noise, our approach puts less focus on the perturbation's amplitude.
-Therefore, as long as the Listener can understand the Speaker, the UAP is not required to be imperceptible.
-However, the Eavesdropper can utilize automatic anomaly detection methods to detect the parties trying to manipulate their conversation.
-For example, by analyzing the ASR output, the Eavesdropper can use language models to search for sentences with abnormal syntactic logic.

-Yet, if many people were to consistently use the proposed framework, the automatic mechanism for extracting the topics of interest would become futile.
-For instance, if a company integrates our solution for the endpoints of all its employees, it could protect itself from industrial espionage.
-Since the perturbation is constantly used by all of the workers, all of the transcriptions are abnormal.

-However, using the same UAP for all endpoints increases the chance that the Eavesdropper will also get his/her hands on the perturbation.
-Therefore, we suggest using Algorithm~\ref{alg:uap_crafting} with different parameters to create a different UAP for each endpoint.
-Therefore, even if the Eavesdropper is able to identify one perturbation, it is not enough to compromise the entire company.
+Many studies aimed at creating an imperceptible perturbation, but this criterion is not relevant in this case.
+In automated surveillance systems, it is less likely for a human to analyze the massive amount of audio data; therefore, as long as the Listener can understand the Speaker, the UAP is not required to be imperceptible.
+The Eavesdropper can still utilize anomaly detection methods and language models to detect the parties trying to manipulate the conversation.
+However, if many people were to consistently use the proposed framework, any attempt to use the automatic mechanism to extract the topics of interest would become futile.
+For instance, if a company integrated our solution on the endpoints of all of its employees, it could ensure that all transcriptions of the company's calls are abnormal thus protecting itself from industrial espionage.
+However, using the same UAP for all endpoints increases the chances of the Eavesdropper getting his/her hands on the perturbation.
+Therefore, we suggest changing the parameters of Algorithm~\ref{alg:uap_crafting} to create a different UAP for each endpoint; thus, even if the Eavesdropper identifies one perturbation, the entire company would not be compromised.